Let’s start with a couple of givens. Any time I channel surf by “Jackie Brown” I stop. It is Tarantino’s best film. Still.

 7) Slurping.
 Everybody slurps.
 And don’t get me started on the endless throat-clearing.
 Excusing your own gaucherie, QT?

-8) Shortchanging The Spaghetti Western experience.
+8) Shortchanging The Spaghetti Western experience that Rick dives into.
 A third act afterthought?
+Oh yeah.
+That’ll be in the FOUR hour cut of the picture.

 9) Over-accuracy in recreating the mass production junk that was the Golden Age of TV Westerns.
 Close your eyes and just listen to “Lancer” scenes as they are performed.
 I did when I dropped back in on an hour or so of the film, hearing it anew on second viewing.
 This is dreadful, tin-eared horse opera scribbling.
 Luke Perry, BTW?
 Rest in peace, but God, he looks uncomfortable and sounds out of place here, an actor in the “pilot” who’d be recast if the show is picked up?